Kled AI (KLED) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Kled AI Historical Price

-According to the latest data gathered on Kled AI live price page, the current price of Kled AI is 0.043990USD.
+According to the latest data gathered on Kled AI live price page, the current price of Kled AI is 0.039572USD.
 The circulating supply of Kled AI(KLED) is

 In the past 24 hours, Kled AI has shown a price movement of